 Tells your audience there is a change

-If you’re like me you look at the headline and the date.
+If you’re like me, you look at the headline and the date.

-As a matter of fact, many times when I search, I start with the phrase or question, and then I sort those results by the past year.
+Many times when I search, I start with the phrase or question, and then I sort those results by the past year.
 It’s not that I don’t discount information older than that, but I want the most timely information first.

-And you may have an evergreen post that you’ve enhanced with a video or infographic, but if you don’t let your audience know that some of the information is newer, then you could be missing opportunities.
+And you may have an evergreen post that you’ve enhanced with a video or infographic, but if you don’t let your audience know that some of the information is newer, you could be missing opportunities.

 Google likes fresh content

-Moz explains “Content that changes more often is scored differently than content that only changes every few years.”
+Moz explains, “Content that changes more often is scored differently than content that only changes every few years.”